JavaScript While Loop

-The JavaScript While Loop is used to repeat a block of statements for a given number of times until the given condition is False.
-The JS While loop starts with the condition.
+The JavaScript loop starts with the while keyword followed by the condition.
 If the condition is True, statements inside it will execute.
 If it is false, it won’t run at least once.
 It means while loop may execute zero or more times.

-The syntax of the While loop is as follows:
+The syntax of the Javascript While loop is as follows:

 While( Condition )